How to create an inclusive culture at work

-Events in 2020 have highlighted more than ever the need for more of a conversation about inclusivity and diversity in the workplace, and a deeper understanding of the cultural differences that shape our respective organisations’ visions and ways of working.
+Events in recent years have highlighted more than ever the need for more of a conversation about inclusivity and diversity in the workplace, and a deeper understanding of the cultural differences that shape our respective organisations’ visions and ways of working.
 Simply championing diversity is often correctly identified as hollow bandwagon sloganing rather than a properly thought out and implemented idea — action is where it counts.
 Few people are arguing for representation for representation’s sake, nor hires brought in simply to fill quotas and tick boxes — that doesn’t only harm the integrity of the company itself but also the deemed suitability of the hires themselves — but equality of opportunity should be a right afforded to all regardless of background.

 First things first, if we want to tackle the issue of buzzwords, what exactly do ‘diversity’ and ‘inclusion’ mean in the context of the working environment?
 Diversity in the workplace could best be regarded as the promotion of a varied workforce, which includes team members who represent a fair cross-section of society.
 A diverse team includes members from all cultures, religions, ethnicities, and both sexes, for example.
 Distinct from diversity, inclusion can be thought of as how that diversity is utilised so that every employee’s unique strengths are realised.